roronoaBoi/bokken/README.md

 </p>

 # Ro's Sparring Grounds
-This is Ro's holding repository where projects big and small can be stored.
+This is Ro's holding repository for various scripts and examples for training.

 ## Git Workflows
 ```mermaid